KnightofK9/ggEngine/README.md

 Castlevania is an example game made by ggEngine.

+ggEditor is a HTML editor map for CastleVania

 You are welcome to use any file in this git for your project, don't forget to include this git link in credit if you do.
 Phan Trường Thành